Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 \end{enumerate}

 \end{assumptions}

-\begin{remark} In the case of time-homogenous local volatility models, the assumptions on $\sigma$ could be made explicit: $\sigma: \bR \longrightarrow \bR_+$ $C^1(\bR)$ with bounded derivative and growth at most linear in order to guarantee existence and uniqueness of the solution of (\ref{eq:local_vol_homog}) and of the tangent process (\ref{eq:tangent_process}).
-Assuming also that $\sigma$ is bounded from below, $\sigma(x) \geq a > 0$, then the topological support of the process $x$ is all the continuous functions in $[0,T]$ starting at $x_0$, see Remark \ref{rmk:stroock_varadhan}.
-The reader might notice that the Black--Scholes model does not satisfy the boundedness from below assumption.
-However, this issue is overcome by simply working with the log-price instead. \end{remark}
+\begin{remark}[Strong Solutions] Unique strong solution of (\ref{eq:pd_vol_r0}) is guaranteed by requiring that $\sigma$ satisfies the usual Lipschitz and linear growth conditions, cf. Remark \ref{rmk:strong_solution}.
+Strong solution of Equation (\ref{eq:pd_tangent}) follows from the continuity in $t$ of $\Delta_x \sigma(X_t)$ (this is true under the assumption that $\sigma \in \bC^{0,1}$). \end{remark}

-We are constraining ourselves to one-dimensional processes in order to make the exposition clearer, although the extension to multi-dimensional processes is straightforward.
-Moreover, the results in the following sections in this paper will be derived assuming smoothness in the sense of $\bC$, but one should expect that they could be generalized to consider smooth functional in the sense of $\cC$ as discussed in Section \ref{sec:stoch_int_quad_var}.
+\begin{remark} We are constraining ourselves to one-dimensional processes in order to make the exposition clearer, although the extension to multi-dimensional processes is straightforward.
+Moreover, the results in the following sections in this paper will be derived assuming smoothness in the sense of $\bC$, but one should expect that they could be generalized to consider smooth functional in the sense of $\cC$ as discussed in Appendix \ref{sec:stoch_int_quad_var}. \end{remark}